Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 [Privacy Policy](https://element.io/privacy) apply when using it.
 Libera.Chat staff do **not** have access to EMS data.

-Libera.Chat prohibits double-bridging IRC to IRC through the Libera.Chat EMS and may request intervention if any bridged channel causes problems.
-We request that idle connections are cleaned up by Matrix staff to minimize disruptions to IRC channels during bridge restarts.
+Libera.Chat prohibits double-bridging IRC to IRC through the EMS-hosted Libera.Chat bridge and may request intervention if any bridged channels cause problems.
+At our request, the EMS-hosted Libera.Chat bridge regularly prunes idle connections to minimize disruptions to IRC channels during bridge restarts.